Kansas Department of Wildlife, Parks: Law Enforcement Division

 KDWP employs a number of Kansas Game Wardens (Law Enforcement Division), who are fully certified and commissioned state law enforcement officers, stationed across the state in numerous locations.
-These Wardens patrol their counties enforcing state law.
+These Wardens patrol their regions, enforcing state law.
 They specialize in fish/game and boating law enforcement but also routinely deal with other violations that they may encounter.
 They have full authority to enforce all state statutes and have statewide jurisdiction.
 Many times KDWPT Game Wardens work with other law enforcement agencies such as the Kansas Highway Patrol and local sheriff or police departments.

 Game Wardens are usually issued the .45 Auto Glock 21 as the sidearm of choice for the agency.
 As of 2022, Game Wardens are using the Glock Model 21 Gen 4 .45 Auto sidearm.
 In 2010, the department began issuing the Wardens AR-15 patrol rifles manufactured by Stag Arms, in .223 caliber.
 Prior to 2010, they were issued military loan/leased M-14 rifles in .308 caliber.